The Pentecostal Mission: Church leadership

 The church is led by a Chief Pastor (currently Abraham Mathew).
-In addition, there is a Deputy Chief Pastor (currently M.T.
-Thomas) and an Associate Deputy Chief Pastor (currently G. Jeyam).
+In addition, there is a Deputy Chief Pastor (currently Pas.
+S.Abraham.)
+(Lalu) and an Associate Deputy Chief Pastor (currently G. Jeyam).

 In the United States, most of the church work was pioneered by the late Don M Spiers, who had previously worked closely with Oral Roberts.
 Gregg Wilson now oversees the work in USA, many other countries around the USA as well as certain countries in Africa and other places.
 He is assisted by the sister-in-charge, Lisa Billow.

 Full-time ministers are expected to practice an ascetic lifestyle including celibacy, obedience to the elder pastors, and communal living (including disposal of private possessions) in faith homes.
 TPM churches are run by full-time ministers who are celibate and predominantly single.
 Married couples who enter full-time ministry must become celibate and may be sent to different locations by the TPM leadership if they so choose.